shaunsauve/bambora-sim/README.md

 **Bambora** is a payment gateway.
 This is a little simulator of some of their endpoints for use in testing.
-Note that do already offer a sandbox for development, see [https://dev.na.bambora.com/docs/](https://dev.na.bambora.com/docs/)
+Note that they do already offer a sandbox for development, see [https://dev.na.bambora.com/docs/](https://dev.na.bambora.com/docs/)

 # bootstrap